YuLab-SMU/clusterProfiler/CONTEXT.md

 ### Golden Case
 A curated real or realistic enrichment-analysis example with an expected biological interpretation.
 Golden cases are used to evaluate whether mechanism summaries and mechanism hypotheses are biologically useful, not just structurally valid.

+### Package Golden Case
+A golden case built from data shipped with clusterProfiler, such as `DE_GSE8057` or `gcSample`, so that user-facing workflows can be demonstrated and regression-tested without depending on external datasets.